Rugby Codes Research Group (RCRG) - Interdisciplinary Research

 Specific roles and responsibilities within the RCRG include:

-RCRG postgraduate liaison: Associate Professor Lesley Ferkins
+RCRG postgraduate liaison: Professor Lesley Ferkins

 RCRG e-Magazine editor: 2012-2016 Professor Patria Hume; 2017-2018 Associate Professor Nic Gill

 RCRG grants: Dr Matt Brughelli (Chair), Professor Lesley Ferkins, Dr Doug King

 RCRG web coordinator: Nicole Manuela (AUT SPRINZ research officer)

 RCRG media liaison: Susannah Dalton (AUT media), Ian Long (NZR)